pillarwallet/pillarwallet-nodejs-sdk/README.md

 ## A quick note on versioning

-During the pipeline process, we need to automatically ensure our version number is unique.
-To to this we replace the last semver digit of the package.json's Version setting with the current circle CI build number.
-It's a bit of a hack but it means we don't need to think about the version number before commiting+pushing.
+During the pipeline process, we need to automatically ensure that our version number is unique.
+To do this, we replace the last patch digit of the package.json's version setting with the current circle CI build number.
+It's a bit of a hack but it means we don't need to think about the version number before committing + pushing.

-eg. if you give us version=2.3.1, and this is picked up by circle's 492nd build job, your package will be published as version=2.3.492
+For example, if you give us version=2.3.1, and this is picked up by circle's 492nd build job, your package is published as version=2.3.492

 ## Config